 Following \citet{2018PASP..130j4501H} we assigned a weighting map based on Poisson statistics to each individual exposure and utilised the Levenberg-Marquardt algorithm via {\tt MPFIT} \citep{2009ASPC..411..251M} to determine the best-fit surface brightness profiles for the coma.
 The fits were restricted to an annular region between 0\farcs24 and 1\farcs20 in radius from the photocenter of 3I.
 The results are shown as functions of azimuth in Figure \ref{fig:coma_pars}, where sharp fluctuations are caused by residual cosmic-ray artifacts.
-We performed azimuthal median smoothing to these fits (shown as solid curves in Figure \ref{fig:coma_pars}) and applied the resulting parameters to reconstruct the surface brightness profile of the coma on a sevenfold-subsampled grid, including the near-nucleus region, which is interior to the fitted annulus.
+We performed azimuthal median smoothing on these fits (shown as solid curves in Figure \ref{fig:coma_pars}) and applied the resulting parameters to reconstruct the surface brightness profile of the coma on a sevenfold-subsampled grid.
+This reconstruction was extended into the near-nucleus region, which is interior to the fitted annulus, assuming that the coma brightness therein follows the same profile trend as within the annulus.
+As shown in the Figure, the surface brightness profile index was slightly $<$1, contrasting with values $>$1 in the preperihelion HST data \citep{2025ApJ...990L...2J}.
 After subtracting the coma model from each exposure and resampling the resulting image back to the original pixel scale, a distinct positive residual feature was revealed at the original photocentric position.
 The FWHM of this feature is statistically consistent with the WFC3 PSF model generated by {\tt TinyTim}, although faint jet-like features remain.
 Consequently, we interpret this residual as the detected nucleus of 3I.
 Figure \ref{fig:obs_mdl_nuc} displays the observed, modelled, and residual images of the interstellar object for each HST visit.